-If you automatically assume the position of power in a relationship with me, we’ve got a problem on our hands.
-To me, a healthy relationship is built on equality, communication, and compromise.
-If your ideal relationship dynamic is to exert power over me and have me put your sexual needs before my own, you’re not someone I want to get to know.
+If you automatically assume the position of power in a relationship with me, we’ve got a problem.
+A healthy relationship is built on equality, communication, and compromise.
+If your ideal relationship dynamic is to exert power over me and have me put your sexual needs before my own, I’m not interested.

 As author Chin Lu points out in her article Why Yellow Fever is Different Than Having a Type, “Why do some men make the automatic assumptions that I am quiet, docile, great at domestic tasks, eager to please men, and my vagina is more magical than average?
 [Am I] supposed to feel complimented when those people are attracted to me?”

 5. My race being the only prerequisite for you to date me.